awsdocs/aws-freertos-docs/doc_source/getting_started_ti.md

 # Getting Started with the Texas Instruments CC3220SF\-LAUNCHXL<a name="getting_started_ti"></a>

+This tutorial provides instructions for getting started with the Texas Instruments CC3220SF\-LAUNCHXL\.
 If you do not have the Texas Instruments \(TI\) CC3220SF\-LAUNCHXL Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtaUAH/SimpleLink-Wi-Fi®-CC3220SF-Wireless-Microcontroller-LaunchPad-Development-Kit)\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
 In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.

+## Overview<a name="w3aab7c19c29b7"></a>

+This tutorial contains instructions for the following getting started steps:

+1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

+1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

+1. Loading the application binary image to your board, and then running the application\.

-## Setting Up Your Environment<a name="ti-setup-env"></a>
+## Set Up Your Development Environment<a name="ti-setup-env"></a>

 Follow the steps below to set up your development environment to get started with Amazon FreeRTOS\.